 I am sharing time with Deputy Quinlivan as co-sponsor of the legislation.

 Domestic violence continues to be under-reported due to stigma, shame and fear.
-One in five women will experience violence in the home and 41% of women know someone in their circle of family or friends who have experienced intimate partner violence.
+One in five women will experience violence in the home and 41% of women know someone in their circle of family or friends who has experienced intimate partner violence.
 Domestic violence is mostly spoken about in terms of the home but the reality is the abuse often follows victims into the workplace.
 Co-workers may be aware of a colleague's abuse but in the absence of workplace policy they may be unsure how best to support their colleagues.
 Managers need guidance on how to recognise the signs of domestic abuse and how to respond to a staff member's disclosure.
 Employers in the public and private sector must introduce domestic violence workplace awareness policies and procedures for management and staff.

 As legislators, we have a role in protecting women in the workplace and ensuring that the rights and entitlements of victims, as employees, are enhanced and protected.
 Our legislation provides for a statutory annual entitlement of up to ten days of domestic violence-related paid lead.
 This provision would enable victims to take the necessary time off work needed to seek support, find accommodation or attend court in a structured and supported environment.
 It also addresses unpredictable absenteeism and reduced productivity for employers.